 Ghost stories, haunted happenings and the sheer spookiness around the Old 96 District of South Carolina are not just a Halloween thing … it’s a year-round phenomenon.
 As South Carolinians, our love for a good ghost story might as well be genetic.
 Old 96 District has plenty of historic sites dating back to before even the Revolutionary War, so we have plenty of reported haunts near us in the counties of Abbeville, Edgefield, Greenwood, Laurens, and McCormick.
 We’ve compiled some of our finest ghost stories, urban legends, and places to wander with an open mind all seasons.
 Whether you’re a believer or a skeptic, enjoy these tales of Old 96 District’s “Most Haunted:”

 Abbeville Opera House

-Abbeville, SC has their very own Phantom of the Opera!
+Abbeville, SC has its very own Phantom of the Opera!
 Fortunately, this resident haunting doesn’t have the same taste for murder as the classic character.
 Her legend has been passed down for over 100 years: in 1914, a leading actress of the current stage production fell ill and had to be replaced by an understudy.
 Later that evening she felt well enough to watch the end of the show, but retired to the Belmont Inn and passed away that night.
 (The Belmont Inn also has its fair share of ghost stories….)
-Now, her chair in the second floor balcony is always reserved and a “ghost light” shines over it at all times.
+Now, her chair on the second-floor balcony is always reserved and a “ghost light” shines over it at all times.
 She likes to simply observe the performances, leading the standing ovations.
 If the light ever goes off, however, she may hide props from the players.
 Pay her a visit on a weekend getaway!

 The Old Jail- Abbeville County